dawidhermann/flow-conductor/README.md

       method: 'GET'
     }
   },
-  new FetchRequestAdapter()
+  adapter
 ).execute();

 console.log(await result.json()); // User data
 ```

+**Important**:
-**Important**: You must provide a request adapter (like `FetchRequestAdapter`) when starting a chain.
+- You must provide a request adapter when starting a chain.
 Adapters handle the actual HTTP requests.
+- Choose the adapter that fits your needs: `FetchRequestAdapter` (native Fetch), `AxiosRequestAdapter`, or `SuperagentRequestAdapter`.
+- See the [Adapters](#adapters) section for details on each adapter and when to use them.

 ## Basic Usage